Home \ Discover Our History \ Hunterston Castle

 Hunterston Castle old staircase

-The tower is the oldest section dating from the 13th century.
+The castle tower is the oldest section of the building, dating from the 13th century.
 We do not know the exact year of original construction but it likely replaced an earlier wooden structure.

-There is no protective moat around the building as it was surrounded by an adjacent area of marshland that was drained in the 1820s by the 25th laird to create arable farmland.
+The tower is a type of construction called a ‘pele tower’ which were very common in this part of Scotland and the North of England.
+There is no protective moat around the building as it was naturally surrounded by marshland.
+The marsh was drained in the 1820s by the 25th laird to create arable farmland.

-Residents would have climbed a ladder from the barrel-vaulted basement and been able to restrict access by closing a trapdoor still visible in the ceiling.
+Castle residents would have climbed a ladder from the barrel-vaulted basement if the castle was ever under attack, and could restrict access by closing a trapdoor still visible in the basement ceiling.

-The steps up through what was the main entrance to the tower would have been blocked with a heavy door to provide security for the residents inside.
+The steps up through what was the main entrance to the tower would have been blocked with a heavy door to provide security.
 One of the hinges for this is still in place.
-There is an example of a simple medieval toilet facility or Garde Robe, in this room beside the basement trapdoor.
+A simple medieval toilet facility or ‘garderobe’ can be seen in the corner of this room.

 Castle Sections